 Are banner ads effective for driving business results?
-This is an important question to answer.
+Do banner ads work?
+These are important questions to answer.
 It’s part art and part science.
 Programmatic advertising today focuses on the importance of data and automation to make smarter ad serving decisions.
 These conversations will often lead people to beliefs about the business that simply aren’t true.
-Many people in the business believe that robots are taking over advertising.
+Many people in the advertising business believe that robots are taking over advertising.
 They aren’t, although there are shifts happening.

 Digital marketing is a $31.87B business in 2017 according to eMarketer.
 A friend and former colleague, Steven Kaufman, who works for one of the large advertising agency trading desks, Accuen, and is a certified digital veteran, captures it best: If you think digital advertising is only good for the clicks you are wasting your money and you shouldn’t be advertising, because those clicks, alone, are not worth your media spend in many cases, especially for large advertisers.
+Banner work digital marketing is about the deployment of a strategy, not one channel.
 It’s often difficult to prove the value of digital marketing because of attribution challenges, and because over 99% of the ads that are run are not tied to any specific action.
 Even further, when asked consumers will share that they don’t recall the ads they’ve seen.
 I’m here to prove those anecdotal misconceptions wrong.
 Once proved wrong, you’ll see an important value in the current programmatic ecosystem: that targeting is so granular that ads don’t need to go on being wasted.
 Between the algorithmic optimization over 40 data partners, over 90k data segments that we use, the targeting is very specific to small audiences.

 So, what is happening to the banner ads that are not being recalled?
 Are they effective?
 I was alerted to these research studies from the book Pre-Suasion by Robert Cialdini.
 This book, and its predecessor, Influence, are must reads if you work in marketing.